GET TO KNOW your therapist

 Hello, and welcome!
 My name is Antoinette.

 I am a licensed social worker (LSW), and I am so excited that you are here!
 I know how difficult it is to reach out and ask for help and I am proud of you for doing so.
 I believe in change and hope regardless of the circumstances you may be struggling with in this moment.
-I have helped many individuals struggling with eating disorders, substance abuse, mood disorders, trauma, life transitions, grief & loss, mood disorders, personality disorders, and anxiety and depressive disorders.
+I have helped many individuals struggling with eating disorders, substance abuse, mood disorders, trauma, life transitions, grief & loss, personality disorders, and anxiety and depressive disorders.
 I have also worked extensively with LGBTQIA+ identifying individuals and create an affirmative space for self-exploration.
 I have seen individuals heal despite extremely difficult and painful circumstances and believe this is possible for you, too.

 HOW I HELP

 I work from a person-centered, biopsychosocial perspective.
 In short, this means I consider every element of your life as informative to our work together.
 I also view these elements as tools to help you achieve your goals.
 Before coming to Urban Wellness, I worked with various populations.
 This includes helping homeless women find housing and resources in the community, working with dual-diagnosis folks struggling with mental health and substance abuse concerns, and with folks struggling with eating disorders, mood disorders, anxiety, depression, and various other troubles.
 No matter what you bring to therapy, I am willing and able to help you, too, find the resources you need to live a the life you seek, including helping you to better connect to yourself, your loved ones, and the community.